-A person who owns both a HDB and a private property, and rents out the private property while still claiming that they live there as owner-occupier, may be subject to investigation and prosecution if they are found to be deliberately falsifying information to avoid a higher tax.
+A person who owns both an HDB and a private property, and rents out the private property while still claiming that they live there as an owner-occupier, may be subject to investigation and prosecution if they are found to be deliberately falsifying information to avoid a higher tax.

 In any case, once you have rented out a property, IRAS will know because the stamp duty of the rental has been paid.
 The owner-occupier tax rates are no longer applicable for that property from the date of rental.

-While most types of residential properties fall under these tax schemes, there are a few exceptions where instead of progressive tax, a flat tax of 10% is applied.
+While most types of residential properties fall under these tax schemes, there are a few exceptions where instead of progressive tax rates, a flat tax of 10% is applied.

 - Accommodation facilities within any sport and recreational club

-- A child care centre, a student care centre, or a kindergarten
+- Child care centre, a student care centre, or a kindergarten

-- A hospital, hospice, place for rehabilitation, convalescence, nursing care, or any institutions aimed at similar purposes.
+- Hospital, hospice, place for rehabilitation, convalescence, nursing care or any institution aimed at similar purposes

-- A Hotel, a backpackers’ hostel, a boarding house or guest home
+- Hotel, a backpackers’ hostel, a boarding house or guest house

-- Staff quarters that are part of any property exempted under s6(6) of the property Tax Act
+- Staff quarters that are part of any property exempted from tax under S6(6) of the Property Tax Act

 According to IRAS, owner-occupier tax rates will automatically apply to the following: